geodeepak/Seismolive/Installation-on-mac-os-x-using-macports.md

 ###  Installing MacPorts

-There are several options to install MacPorts, but I recommend to edit the _Mac OS X Installer_ which is probably the standard approach.
+There are several options to install MacPorts, but I recommend to use the _Mac OS X Installer_ which is probably the standard approach.
 All authoritative details on installing MacPorts are found [here](http://www.macports.org/install.php).

 1. Install Xcode from Apple Developer Connection.
 The version to install will depend on your OSX version and the required components are specified on MacPorts' [website](http://www.macports.org/install.php).
 1. Accept the License Terms, if Xcode 4 and later was installed.